We create

 Since 1990, the 5th of May is a national holiday.
 This does not mean that May 5 is automatically a day off.
 The Dutch government has stipulated that workers and employers must make their own arrangements.
 Employees in the private sector have a day off on May 5, if this is agreed in the collective agreement.
 If this has not been agreed or if the sector does not have a collective agreement, the employer will decide the procedure.
 The public service staff, if it is in the collective agreement and in accordance with service permits, has a day off on May 5th.

-Note: Only on 5 May 2025 will Liberation Day be an official day off: Most collective agreements agree that 5 May only applies as a paid day off in anniversary years, i.e. every five years.
+On 5 May 2025 will Liberation Day be an official day off: Most collective agreements agree that 5 May only applies as a paid day off in anniversary years, i.e. every five years.

 During the night of 4th to 5th May, the mayor of Wageningen lights the fire in front of the historic Hotel de Wereld during the ceremony.
 From there, runners move across the country to spread the fire.
 It is an important moment for the Netherlands in the transition from the commemoration on 4 May and the celebration of freedom on 5 May.
 The Liberation Fire officially opens the fourteen liberation festivals.